HyperPigeon/WheelOfWacky/README.md

 `onCastFunction`: Name of the .mcfunction file that executes to create the spell effect.

+`executeOnCastFunctionAtPlayer` (Optional): Set to true to execute onCastFunction AT player instead of AS player.

 `duration` (Optional): Time in ticks that the spell lasts.

 `onEndFunction` (Optional) : Name of the .mcfunction file that executes when the spell ends.

+`executeOnEndFunctionAtPlayer` (Optional): Set to true to execute onEndFunction AT player instead of AS player.